-First round interviews for local positions are conducted on campus during two-week periods in March, July and November.
-Once employers have screened all applications and submitted their interview short-lists, the co-op office prompts students to sign up for interviews through the Career Portal.
-The dates and location of interviews and interview time slots will be indicated.
+First round interviews for local positions are conducted on campus during a two-week period in March, July and November.
+Once employers have screened all applications and submitted their interview short-lists, the Co-op Office prompts students to sign up for interviews through the Career Portal.
+The dates and location of interviews, and interview time slots will be indicated.

+When on campus interviews are not feasible or practical (e.g. due to the effects of COVID-19), employers are asked to hold virtual interviews where possible and to adhere to all government recommended safety precautions and procedures.
 For most interviews that are held off campus, students and employers will communicate directly to arrange an interview time and method that is feasible for both parties.